 Singapore swap shops offer alternative to fast fashion

-SINGAPORE: Singaporean Sue-Anne Chng used to wear a different outfit on all 15 days of the Lunar New Year, when it is customary to don new clothes to symbolise a fresh start.
+SINGAPORE: Singaporean Sue-Anne Chng used to wear a different outfit on all 15 days of the Chinese New Year, when it is customary to don new clothes to symbolise a fresh start.

 But this year she will wear second-hand items exchanged for her old clothes at a store catering to people concerned about the impact of fast fashion on the environment.

-Several swapping initiatives, from permanent shops to pop-up events, have appeared in the city-state in a bid to encourage consumers to make the most of what is already in their closets.
+Several swapping initiatives, from permanent shops to pop-up events, have appeared in the country in a bid to encourage consumers to make the most of what is already in their closets.

 The fashion industry is responsible for up to a tenth of global carbon emissions, according to the United Nations' environment programme.